 Then I realized: What did I have to lose?

 I started spending more time reading to my son at night.
 Even though his teacher told me a sixth-grade reader should be self-directed, I went with my gut.

 Those Fablehaven-filled nights increased his self esteem, and mine.

-Oh, and I prayed.
-A lot.
-As a Mormon who has been taught to ask of God when in need of direction, I’m embarrassed to admit I’d been neglecting to pray for myself.
-I have to warn you.
-It’ll be hard for the first few months.
+Prioritizing yourself may be hard for the first few months.
 You might feel ashamed that you need help and secretive about the help you’re getting.

-Eventually, you’ll feel strong enough to share your story with others.
+But eventually, you’ll feel strong enough to share your story with others.